-Pelvic Health Physiotherapy
+Pelvic Floor Physiotherapy in Kelowna

 Common Symptoms of Pelvic Floor Dysfunction

-- Urinary incontinence when you laugh, sneeze, cough, or jump/run?
+- Urinary incontinence when you laugh, sneeze, cough, or jump/run

-- Urinary frequency, urgency, hesitancy, painful urination?
+- Urinary frequency, urgency, hesitancy, painful urination

-- Fecal incontinence or staining when you have an urge for a bowel movement?
+- Fecal incontinence or staining when you have an urge for a bowel movement

-- Constipation, straining, or pain with bowel movements?
+- Constipation, straining, or pain with bowel movements

-- Unexplained pain in your low back, pelvic region, hips, genital area, or rectum?
+- Unexplained pain in your low back, pelvic region, hips, genital area, or rectum

-- Pain during or after intercourse, orgasm, or sexual stimulation?
+- Pain during or after intercourse, orgasm, or sexual stimulation

-- Pain with inserting a tampon?
+- Pain with inserting a tampon

-- Muscle spasm in the vaginal or rectal region?
+- Muscle spasm in the vaginal or rectal region

 What does a Pelvic Floor Assessment and Treatment involve?

-Treatment depends on your particular condition but can include techniques to relax hypertonic muscles, strengthening exercises if there is weakness, manual therapy, biofeedback, electrical stimulation and general physiotherapy management if other issues are contributing to your pelvic floor dysfunction.
-You will also ALWAYS learn self management techniques and education on how to manage, improve and eliminate your issues.
+Treatment depends on your particular condition but can include techniques to relax hypertonic muscles, strengthening exercises if there is weakness, manual therapy, biofeedback, and general physiotherapy management if other issues are contributing to your pelvic floor dysfunction.
+You will also ALWAYS learn self-management techniques and education on how to manage, improve, and eliminate your issues.

 It is important to realize that pelvic floor pain and dysfunction is not normal, and it can be addressed!